 Rewards Rate and Benefits

-In addition to the limited-time bonus offer, the Chase Sapphire Preferred also offers accelerated earnings for travel, dining and household purchases.
+In addition to the limited-time bonus offer, the Chase Sapphire Preferred also offers accelerated earnings for travel and dining.

-You’ll earn 5x points per dollar on travel booked through Ultimate Rewards, 3x points on dining, select streaming services and online groceries (excluding Target, Walmart and wholesale clubs), 2x on other travel expenses and 1x points per dollar on all other purchases.
+You’ll earn 5x points per dollar on travel booked through Ultimate Rewards, 3x points on dining, 2x on other travel expenses and 1x points per dollar on all other purchases.

 Cardholders also enjoy a $50 annual hotel credit that is automatically applied to the first $50 in annual hotel expenses booked through Ultimate Rewards.
 This statement credit essentially reduces the card’s $95 annual fee to only $45.